solunian/project-manager/README.md

 - use a dot folder for tracking stuff, maybe global?
 - show statistics and progression for things - cool terminal colors!
 - "hat trick" for doing finishing three things in a row
-- inspiration from Jiaming from his PioneerHacks III project lol

 ### Features